jondot/awesome-react-native/README.md

 - [react-native-collapsible ★136](https://github.com/oblador/react-native-collapsible) - Animated collapsible component for React Native using the new Animated API with fallback.
 Good for accordions, toggles etc
 - [react-native-countdown ★5](https://github.com/buhe/react-native-countdown) - react native countdown button
 - [react-native-country-picker ★2](https://github.com/tofugear/react-native-country-picker) - React Native Country Picker
+- [react-native-country-picker-modal ★43](https://github.com/xcarpentier/react-native-country-picker-modal) - Country picker provides a modal allowing a user to select a country from a list.
+It display a flag next to each country name.
 - [react-native-create-new-file-ios ★0](https://github.com/rhaker/react-native-create-new-file-ios) - A react-native interface for creating a blank new file on ios.
 File must not already exist.
 - [react-native-custom-actsheet ★24](https://github.com/guodong000/react-native-custom-actsheet) - A custom ActionSheet for react-native
 - [react-native-custom-checkbox ★1](https://github.com/caroaguilar/react-native-custom-checkbox) - React Native checkbox that can be customize.
 Works for both Android and iOS.